bennColl-cs4387/SinhaBinteBabul/Building from Source/build_report.md

 # LOG OF BUILDING SCIKIT-LEARN FROM SOURCE

 I have been able to build the project from source by utilizing the [Installing the developement version of scikit-learn](https://scikit-learn.org/stable/developers/advanced_installation.html#compiler-windows).
 Initially, I encountered a few errors and had to restart the installation process several times.
 After troubleshooting online and trying different CLI guidelines, I realized partway through the process that the article was intended for use with 'cmd' or 'conda' only, while I had been using Git Bash.
 As a result, I had to modify some commands accordingly.
+This log doesn't contain the tests to be run on the modules of my choice.
+I will log it in a different markdown.

 ### Step 1: First, I cloned the scikit-learn repo to my local repo.
 ```bash